Here you can learn about the various processes, policies, and forms needed to effectively manage your student organization.

 All service projects must be approved in advance.
 To get your service project approved, you must create an event on your organization Nest page, being sure to select "Yes" when it asks if your event is a service project.

-Student organizations are required to send at least one representative to every SGA Advisory Council meeting.
-Advisory Council meetings typically are held at 3 p.m. on the first Monday of each month.
+Student organizations are required to send at least one representative to every SGA General Forum meeting.
+General Forum meetings typically occur at 3 p.m. on the first Monday of October, December, February and May.
 Specific dates and times are posted on the SGA website.

 Student organizations should submit all expense requests through their organization Nest page.
 To complete this you need to follow these steps: